Police responding to active shooter at Boulder, Colorado, supermarket

 Police in Boulder tweeted Monday that the shooter is at a King Soopers grocery store.

-Television helicopter video showed law enforcement vehicles and officers massing outside, including SWAT teams, and at least three helicopters on the roof of the store in the southern part of the city of Boulder.
+Television helicopter video showed law enforcement vehicles and officers massing outside, including SWAT teams, and at least three helicopters on the roof of the store in Boulder, home to the University of Colorado about 25 miles (40 kilometers) northwest of Denver.

+Like my fellow Coloradans, I am closely watching unfolding events at King Soopers in Boulder.
+My prayers are with our fellow Coloradans in this time of sadness and grief as we learn more about the extent of the tragedy.— Governor Jared Polis (@GovofCO) March 22, 2021

-Officers had their guns drawn outside, and some windows at the front of the store were broken.
+Officers had their guns drawn, and some windows at the front of the store were broken.
+Authorities over a loudspeaker said the building was surrounded and that "you need to surrender."
+They said to come out with hands up and unarmed.

 A man who said he was shopping at the store told KCNC-TV that he heard a loud bang, then heard another, and by the third, everyone was running.
 He said they ran to the back of the store, found the employee area and workers told them how to escape.
 He said they walked single file, with their arms on the backs of those in front of them.